 - First-line treatment for FI is usually conservative and includes dietary management and an antidiarrheal medication.
 This may be followed by pelvic floor muscle training, biofeedback therapy, and electrical stimulation.
 Local surgery to repair the sphincter may be recommended if conservative treatments fail.
-If local surgery proves inadequate, alternatives include: - o SNS, - o graciloplasty (creation of a new sphincter from other suitable muscles), or - o implantation of an artificial anal sphincter (anorectal or transabdominal).
+If local surgery proves inadequate, alternatives include: - → SNS: or - Graciloplasty (creation of a new sphincter from other suitable muscles); or - o Implantation of an artificial anal sphincter (anorectal or transabdominal).